kannibalox/pyrosimple/docs/usage-tor.md

 ## mktor

-At its simplest, creating a torrent file requires only a path and an announce URL
+At its simplest, creating a torrent file requires only a path and an announce URL:

 ```bash
 echo date > date.txt